We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - How to Extend the Life of Your Hot Water Heater

 - Signs that Your Hot Water Heater Is Dying

-There are several factors that impact the lifespan of your hot water heater including the quality of water in your home, the amount of stress on your water heater, and how well you maintain it.
+Several factors impact the lifespan of your hot water heater, including the quality of water in your home, the amount of stress on your water heater, and how well you maintain it.

 Hard water can leave white spots on your glassware and sink, but even more concerning is the damage it can do to your plumbing, appliances, and water heater.

 Over time, minerals in hard water build-up within your hot water tank and accelerate corrosion and rust.
 That corrosion and rust will eventually lead to cracks, leaks, and other irreversible damage.

 Stress on Your Hot Heater